ibm-cloud-docs/vmwaresolutions/shared/shared-monitor.md

 # Visualizing your virtual data center environment with IBM Cloud Monitoring
 {: #shared-monitor}

-VMware Shared provides an integration with {{site.data.keyword.mon_full}}, which allows you to use a default dashboard, provided by VMware Shared, to view metrics for your virtual data centers.
+VMware Shared provides an integration with {{site.data.keyword.mon_full}}, which allows you to use a dashboard, provided by VMware Shared to view metrics for your virtual data centers.
 Alternatively, you can create your own dashboard to visualize performance, volume of usage, and to define alerts to monitor your environment.

 Use {{site.data.keyword.mon_short}} dashboards to complete the following tasks.